Amending Transactions

 • The Description and Ext Ref fields can be amended at any time using the Transaction Browser.
 (Section 2 - Option One)

-• Tran Date, Due Date, GL Account Number, and BI Code can still be edited (Section 2 - Option Two).
+• Tran Date, Due Date, Forecasted Payment Date, Customer / Supplier Account, GL Account Number, and BI Code can still be edited as well as exchange rates on control lines for receipts and payments (Section 2 - Option Two).

 • To allow for further edits, unallocate the transaction.
 (Section 3)